Philadelphia Flyers: NHL in Philadelphia before 1967

 The Philadelphia Quakers, who played during the 1930–31 season, was Philadelphia's first NHL franchise.

-Prior to 1967, Philadelphia had only iced a team in the NHL in the 1930–31 season, when the financially struggling Pittsburgh Pirates relocated in 1930 as the Philadelphia Quakers, playing at The Arena at 46th and Market Streets.
-The club, garbed in orange and black like today's Flyers, was coached by J. Cooper Smeaton, who was to be elected to the Hockey Hall of Fame 30 years later, for his far more notable role as an NHL referee.
-Among the young Quakers' skaters in 1930–31 was another future Hall of Famer in 19-year-old rookie center Syd Howe.
-The Quakers' only "claim to fame" was to establish a single season NHL record for futility which has stood ever since, by compiling a dismal record of 4–36–4, still the fewest games ever won in a season by an NHL club.
-The Quakers quietly suspended operations after that single dreadful campaign to again leave the Can-Am League's Philadelphia Arrows as Philadelphia's lone hockey team.
+Prior to 1967, the Philadelphia Quakers played one season in the NHL after the Pittsburgh Pirates relocated in 1930.
+The Quakers' only season established a single season NHL record for futility, compiling a dismal record of 4–36–4, still the fewest games ever won in a season by an NHL club.
+The Quakers suspended operations after that season to leave the Can-Am League's Philadelphia Arrows as Philadelphia's lone hockey team.
 The Quakers' dormant NHL franchise was finally canceled by the league in 1936.
+The Arrows would also suspend operations in 1942 following the United States' involvement in World War II.

 In 1946, a group led by Montreal and Philadelphia sportsman Len Peto announced plans to put another NHL team in Philadelphia, to build a $2.5 million rink to seat 20,000 where the Phillies' former ballpark stood at Broad and Huntingdon Streets, and to acquire the franchise of the old Montreal Maroons.
 The latter was held by the Canadian Arena Company, owner of the Montreal Canadiens.
 However, Peto's group was unable to raise funding for the new arena project by the league-imposed deadline, and the NHL cancelled the Maroons franchise.

 While attending a basketball game on November 29, 1964, at the Boston Garden, Ed Snider, the then-vice-president of the Philadelphia Eagles, observed a crowd of Boston Bruins fans lining up to purchase tickets to see a last-place ice hockey team.
 He began making plans for a new arena upon hearing the NHL was looking to expand due to fears of a competing league taking hold on the West Coast and the desire for a new television contract in the United States.
-Snider made his proposal to the league, which chose the Philadelphia group – including Snider, Bill Putnam, Jerome Schiff and Philadelphia Eagles owner Jerry Wolman – over the Baltimore group.
+Snider formed a group made up of himself, Bill Putnam, Jerome Schiff and Philadelphia Eagles owner Jerry Wolman to the league.

-On April 4, 1966, Putnam announced that there was going to be a name-the-team contest.
+On April 4, 1966, Putnam announced a name-the-team contest.
 Details of the contest were released on July 12.
-Snider's sister, Phyllis, thought that a name that fits well with Philadelphia was "Flyers."
+Snider's sister, Phyllis, thought that a name that fits well with Philadelphia was "Flyers".
 Instead of going through with the naming contest, Ed Snider took his sister's advice.
 The team name was announced on August 3.